-“Although it can feel like a never-ending cycle, the most important thing to remember is that while there are many things you cannot control, how you save and spend is something you can control,” said Alissa Van Volkom, head of consumer deposits, products and payments at TD Bank.
+“Although it can feel like a never-ending cycle, the most important thing to remember is that while there are many things you cannot control, how you save and spend is something you can control,” said Alissa Van Volkom, a CMO at Vanguard.
 “First, look to cut out any non-essentials from your budget.”

 Such nonessentials include gym memberships, entertainment subscriptions, eating/ordering out, etc.